bmstu-iu9/refal-5-lambda/docs/2-intro.en.md

 single linked lists – the sequences of elements, in which only left side is accessed for direct elaboration.
-In other words, it is possible to make only such operations as looking on the first element, cutting off the first element, making the new list by adding an element in the beginning of the starting list.
+In other words, it is possible to make only such operations as looking on the first element, cutting off the first element, making the new list by adding an element at the beginning of the starting list.

 It is possible to derive the last element only by sequential truncation of the first element until the sequence won’t be empty – the last truncated element is